 What elements do customers find too formal?
 Some 17% find traditional greetings and closings too much to handle, and the honorifics and courtesy titles put off 14%.

-Customer Service Tone Tips: the Basics You’ll Need to Know
+Customer Service Tone Tips: The Basics You’ll Need to Know

 Before you start answering support emails or incoming phone calls, your customer service team should be aware of the basics before they begin fielding phone calls or answering inquiries from your customers.
 Here are some basics that all customer service agents should keep in mind:

 - Adapt as you go: Not all customer interactions are created equal and there will be individual customers who steer the conversation in a direction you might not have suspected.
-It's important that you have a baseline tone of voice from which you start your conversations.
-This will prepare you to adapt to a different tone depending on what the customer needs.
-For example, maybe one of your customers is elderly and might need more guidance and formality compared to someone younger.

 - Be sincere: Showing empathy and sincerity for the array of customer problems that you're helping to solve can go a long way.
-Make sure that you take the time to listen to their story and what they have to say before you move forward with the wrong tone.

 Customer Service Tone Tips: Chat and Email